WildMountainAir/react-starter/readme.md

 * Display only user added movies, not the hardcoded data.
 [COMPLETE]

 ## Level 3
 * Add a button to each list item that allows the user to toggle a 'watched' property.
-[NOT_STARTED]
+[COMPLETE]
 * Add two buttons to allow the users to toggle between a list of 'watched' movies and movies 'to watch'.
-[NOT_STARTED]
+[COMPLETE]

 ## Level 4
 *  Add a panel of movie information that appears when the title is clicked (consider starting with hardcoded information) [NOT_STARTED]